This post may contain affiliate links (read more)

 There are a number of sites out there that pay you for completing mystery shopping tasks.
 Most of these are based around city shopping centres.
 So why not complete one when you are in town completing errands anyway?
 You can even blag a free lunch this way, and if you were planning lunch anyway – why not?
 Join BeMyEye using my link and get £1.

 When shopping online, if you are not using cashback websites you are literally leaving free money on the table.
 Websites like TopCashBack and Quidco offer you a percentage of your spend back.
 Just login in and search the retailers name, click through and complete your shop as normal.
-The purchase will track and your cashback will be added to your account.
+The purchase will track and they’ll add your cashback to your account.

 Likewise when you go food shopping, there are lots of opportunities to get cashback on the products you’ve bought.
 Apps like Shopmium, Greenjinn and CheckoutSmart have lots of regular offers – just snap a picture of your receipt showing the qualifying purchase and get the cashback awarded.